 - Furthermore, all dividends are still subject to reporting on Schedule B of the income tax return, but any capital gains or losses do not get reported on Schedule D.

 A simpler option for shareholders of PFICs is the QEF election.

-At first glance, it would appear to be a much better option for most investors since it effectively results in the PFIC being treated like a US based mutual fund in that the ordinary and capital gains income of the PFIC separately flow through to the shareholder according to percentage of ownership.
-However, a PFIC annual information statement must be issued to all shareholders.
+At first glance, it would appear to be a much better option for most investors since it results in a PFIC classification similar to a US-based mutual fund.
+According to a percentage of ownership, the ordinary and capital gain income of the PFIC separately flow through to the shareholder.

-The election should be made by the shareholder’s due date for filing taxes for the year for which the election applies and it will remain active until revocation.
+An election by the shareholder’s due date for filing taxes is a requirement for the year for which the election applies, and it will remain active until revocation.

-When a PFIC is treated as a QEF, the income or gains will be included in income and increase the PFIC stock basis, with the income treated as ordinary income and the capital gain treated as long-term capital gain.
-Distribution of income that is currently or was previously recognized will be excluded from income but will reduce the PFIC stock basis; however, any excess distributions will be treated as a capital gain.
+When a PFIC is a QEF, the income or gains subject to inclusion in income and increase the PFIC stock basis, with the income treated as ordinary income and the capital gain treated as a long-term capital gain.
+Distribution of income currently or previously recognized will exclude income and reduce the PFIC stock basis.
+However, any excess distributions are a capital gain.

-To choose this method, the PFIC generally must be traded on a major international stock exchange and can only apply to the current and future tax years.
-Also, this election is independent of prior PFIC elections (i.e. QEF or Sect 1291 election).
+To choose this method, the PFIC must be available for trading on a major international stock exchange and can only apply to the current and future tax years.
+This election is also independent of previous PFIC elections (i.e., QEF or Sect 1291 election).